mk-fg/clearlooks-phenix-humanity/README.rst

 Templating is intended to keep css clean and explicit wrt what is defined where.

-All templating rules are processed from regular css statements with ``-ext`` selector, taking both selectors and rules there into account.
+All templating rules are processed from regular css statements with ``-ext`` selector, taking both selectors and rules there into account, removing these sections afterwards.

 Supported templating rules: